jsborjesson/dotfiles/README.md

 ## Installation

 `rake bootstrap` tries to set up everything from scratch on a fresh OSX installation.
+The `Rakefile` contains the code that manages the dotfiles, `rake` is installed by default.

 ### Manual steps